 4. Communicate changes to the rest of the company

->

-> It’s one thing to achieve process cycle efficiency with a team of four.
-It’s quite another to have a streamlined process with a team of four thousand.
+It’s one thing to achieve process cycle efficiency with a team of four.
+It’s quite another to have a streamlined process with a team of 4,000.
 Without a tested, streamlined standard, your company will become exponentially less efficient as it scales.

->

-> In other words, your process efficiency will only improve when you and your colleagues take action, so once you’ve built out a more efficient process and gained approval, you need to document and share your process for others to follow.
+In other words, your process efficiency will only improve when you and your colleagues take action, so once you’ve built out a more efficient process and gained approval, you need to document and share your process for others to follow.

 The visual you have created can be used to help employees understand the entire cycle and where their role fits into the company’s process.
 Don’t underestimate the power of developing a visual representation of your company’s processes.
 The process flowchart is invaluable: It acts as a single source of truth and a guidepost that the entire team and company can reference.